cristinahyunah/cristinahyunah/README.md

 My name is **Cristina Hyun Ah**

 ❤️ In search of acquiring knowledge,
-Always open to new challenges and ready to face changes
+Always open to new challenges and ready to face changes.

-## About me
+## About me 💬

-📍 I'm from João Pessoa - Brazil
+- 📍 I'm from João Pessoa - Brazil
-💻 Game Design Student
+- 💻 Game Design Student
-👩🏻‍🎨 illustrator
+- 👩🏻‍🎨 illustrator
-👾 I like to play video games
+- 👾 I am passionate about playing video games

  | 🌱 I’m currently learning C#
- | 🌱 I’m currently learning
+ | 🌱 I’m currently learning ...

-## Social media :mailbox_with_no_mail: